 Details of our share transactions for the period and a listing of our outstanding options and warrants can be found in Note 8 of our financial statements.

-Subsequent to the period end, the Company has not issued any common shares on exercise of warrants or options and has not granted or cancelled any options.
-The private placement shares and warrants were issued after the private placement was completed and approved.
+Subsequent to the end of the period, the Company has not issued any common shares on exercise of options or warrants and has not announced any private placements.